 You can initiate this throw from a large variety of different initial positions and entry methods but the fundamental throwing action will remain relatively consistent.
 You position yourself to the ear side of Uke and then extend your back leg so it is parallel to the back of both of Uke’s legs.
 Use both of your arms to encircle and/or grasp Uke’s upper torso and then drop your back hip to the floor.
 Pull Uke backward as you press your extended leg into the back of his or her legs.

 Uke will normally fall on his or her back immediately beside you.
-With practice you will be able to immediately roll forward so you end up on top of Uke at the completion of the throw.
+With practice, you will be able to immediately roll forward so you end up on top of Uke after the throw.

 Yoko Guruma is commonly called the Side Wheel Throw.
 It is another sacrifice throw and is typically executed from the Uke’s ear side.
 The easiest way to learn this throw is to position yourself such that you are directly facing Uke from his or her ear side.
 For purposes of explanation, we will assume you are on Uke’s right side in a stance such as Heiko Dachi.
 You should practice the throw from both sides, but to clarify our explanation we will assume you are on Uke’s right side.